PruvoNet/loopback-getting-started/README.md

   - Authentication and Authrization features
   - 3rd party login support
   - Connecting the models to a real DB
-  - Angular frotnend that communicates with the backend server
+  - Angular frontend that communicates with the backend server

 Goal
 ====